en

 • restarts after a new cycle of care if the required requirements are still met.

-It is paid, in a fixed amount, established and updated annually by ministerial decree.
+The benefit is paid in a fixed amount, established and updated annually by ministerial decree (INPS circular No. 3 of 3 January 2024 (in Italian)).

 Claim